General Dentistry

 At your second appointment, your new onlay will be carefully and precisely cemented into place.
 A few adjustments may be necessary to ensure a proper fit and that your bite is comfortable.

-You will receive care instruction after your treatment.
+You will receive care instructions after your treatment.
 Good oral hygiene practices, a proper diet, and regular dental visits will aid in the life of your new onlay.

 Bite Guards